diskoverdata/diskover-docs/source_files/dev_alternate_scanner.md

 As an example, we are going to build an alternate scanner that scans an FTP site and displays the data in Diskover.
 As mentioned, to be able to do this we are going to need to be able to connect to the FTP site, stat files and directories in it, list directories, and walk the tree.
 Instead of working with the low-level `ftplib` python library, we'll use a high-level library that will do a lot of the work for us, called [ftputil](https://ftputil.sschwarzer.net/).

-🔴 &nbsp;Run the following to get it installed.
+🔴 &nbsp;Run the following to get it installed:

 ```python
 python3 -m pip install ftputil